ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="11023"></a>
 #### Trace Flag: 11023
-Function: Disables the use of the last persisted sample rate, for all subsequent statistics update where a sample rate is not specified explicitly as part of the [UPDATE STATISTICS](https://docs.microsoft.com/en-us/sql/t-sql/statements/update-statistics-transact-sql) statement.
+Function: Disables the use of the last persisted sample rate, for all subsequent statistics update where a sample rate is not specified explicitly as part of the [UPDATE STATISTICS](https://docs.microsoft.com/en-us/sql/t-sql/statements/update-statistics-transact-sql) statement.<br />
 Link: http://support.microsoft.com/kb/4039284<br />
-Link: [Docs Trace Flags]
+Link: [Docs Trace Flags]<br />
+Scope: global or session

 <a id="11024"></a>